 After breakfast we drive away from the coastal plain to Munnar set amongst Kerala's highest mountains that form a jagged line due east of Cochin.
 The drive is 160km and should take approximately 5-6 hours.
 Munnar is a beautiful hill station on the Western Ghats at about 1600m above sea level.
 It was once a summer resort of the British Government in South India.
 The town is situated at the confluence of the three mountain streams (Mudrapauzha, Naliathanii and Kundala) and is surrounded by lakes, reservoirs, forests and several tea estates.
 Anamudi (2695m), the highest peak in South India dominates the skyline and the many smaller peaks are a walker's paradise. *Standard Hotel*

-After an early breakfast we take a short drive through old Munnar and travel down to Nagarmudi, a tiny village, where we start our trek accompanied by a local guide.
-The trek begins with a long gradual ascent through the tea plantations and then climbs into Seven Malai hills.
+After an early breakfast, we take a short drive through old Munnar and travel down to Nagarmudi, a tiny village, where we start our trek accompanied by a local guide.
+The trek begins with a long gradual ascent through the tea plantations and then climbs into Seven Malai Hills.
 Just before reaching the top we enjoy walking through cardamom and coffee plantations.
-Our hard work will be rewarded with spectacular views over Chittrapuram Dam, Changulam Lake, Annamudi Peak, Munnar and other local villages.
-We descend down the same route and meet our vehicle.
+Our hard work will be rewarded with spectacular views over Chittrapuram Dam, Changulam Lake, Annamudi Peak, Munnar and other villages.
+We then descend back to our vehicle.
 There is an optional visit in the afternoon to a Tea Museum.
 Please note that there are a couple of steep ascents and descents on this trek.
 Approx. walking time 4 hrs. *Standard Hotel*

 Leaving Kerala behind we drive 165km through the hills to the colourful temple town of Madurai, in Tamil Nadu.
-The drive should take approximately 6/7 hrs and we should arrive in the mid-afternoon.
-In the evening there are many restaurants to choose from: some of the best are on rooftops, which in addition to allowing us to sample some of the specialties of the region, offer fantastic views over the city. *Comfortable Hotel*
+The drive should take approximately 6-7 hrs and we should arrive mid-afternoon.
+In the evening there are many restaurants to choose from: some of the best are on rooftops, which in addition to allowing us to sample some of the specialities of the region, offer fantastic views over the city. *Comfortable Hotel*